-I haven’t put these on the actual list as they often come in at different carbohydrate values depending on the type and brand, but they can play an integral role in a low carb diet due to them being filling and low GI.
-They usually come in at either zero or very low carb, and can be used as actual meal replacements.
-They are especially good in you want to boost your metabolism to burn fat fat more efficiently; or you’re in training and want to cut fat and build muscle then you may wish to use a protein supplement.
+Protein powders usually come in at either zero or very low carb and can be used as actual meal replacements.
+They are especially good in you want to boost your metabolism to burn fat fat more efficiently.
+Or, if you’re in training and want to cut fat and build muscle then you may wish to use a protein supplement.

 Unlikely High Carb foods

-You may find this list has some very interesting facts that you may not have realised when it comes to carbohydrates in foods.
-For instance, white potatoes come in at 17g carbs versus cashew nuts that are actually a whopping 30g carbs.
-Who would have ever guessed that potatoes actually contain almost half the carbs as a nut!
+You may find this list has some very interesting facts that you haven’t realised when it comes to carbohydrates in foods.
+For instance, white potatoes come in at 17g carbs, versus cashew nuts that are actually a whopping 30g carbs.
+Who would have ever guessed that potatoes actually contain almost half the carbs as a nut?

-The difference between them (and this is where it can get a bit complicated) is that cashews are actually low GI due to their high fat and protein content, and so they are considered healthier in that respect than white potatoes that have very little fat and protein.
+The difference between them (and this is where it can get a bit complicated) is that cashews are actually low GI due to their high fat and protein content.
+Therefore, they are considered healthier in that respect than the white potatoes that have very little fat and protein.

-The presence of fat and protein in a food will slow down the sugar release into the bloodstream.
-To understand this in more detail then please learn more here about low glycemic foods, as it will open your eyes to how a low GI diet combined with the low carbohydrate diet is one of the best long term, sustainable weight loss strategies there is.
+The presence of fat and protein in a food will slow down the sugar release into the bloodstream of the sugars.
+To understand this in more detail then please learn more here about low glycemic foods.
+It will open your eyes to how a low GI diet, combined with the low carbohydrate diet is one of the best long term, sustainable weight loss strategies there is.

-Below is a list to give you a hand, and don’t forget a lot of them overlap each other and contain 2 or 3 elements in the one food, so therefore have been added to more than one food group.
+Here is a list of your macros.
+Don’t forget a lot of them overlap each other and contain 2 or 3 macros in the one food, so therefore have been added to more than one food group.

 - All kinds of oils